Understanding your Energy Performance Certificate (EPC)

 What is an EPC?

 Once you have looked at your EPC it is important to decide which improvements you want to make to your home.
 It may be that to save the most energy the work needs to be done in a certain order.
-For instance, it is generally more efficient to insulate your home before installing a new boiler or a heat pump.
-It is important to do your research into this to ensure you have all the facts before deciding what work to carry out.
+For example, it is usually more efficient to insulate your home before installing a new boiler or a heat pump.
+It is important to do your research into this to get all the facts before deciding what work to carry out.

 Do I need permissions and approvals?